scub/SpfAudit/README.md

 which when paired with an open source analytics engine such as kibana provides an ample backend for real-time analytics.

+  The dataset that will be used is the recently compiled DNS Census, which was released to the public back in 2013.
+While the original set in its entirety is around 2.7 billion records, through normalization techniques and specific targeting the number of hosts requiring processing was reduced dramatically.

+- <a href="http://dnscensus2013.neocities.org/statistics.html">DNS Census 2013</a>

 Recreate the results
 --------------------